-And why have you taken on the job of distributing money to the bereaved and injured of Grenfell Tower?
+And why did you take on on the job of distributing money to the bereaved and injured of Grenfell Tower?

-LET has been asked by the Red Cross and other fundraisers to help get donations to the next of kin who lost loved ones and those who were hospitalised as a result of being caught up in the Grenfell Tower fire.
+LET was asked by the Red Cross and other fundraisers to help get donations to the next of kin who lost loved ones and those who were hospitalised as a result of being caught up in the Grenfell Tower fire.

 We were asked to this because we were already helping the victims of the terror attacks on Westminster, London Bridge and Finsbury Park.
 Some of our team were also involved in helping those directly affected by the 7/7 London bombings back in 2005-2006, so we have some experience of helping people in terrible tragedies like this.

 100% of the donated funds are distributed to Grenfell families and individuals.
 None of the funds passed to LET are used to cover operating costs.
 LET fundraises separately with trusts and foundations to cover its core operating costs.
-It also relies on significant pro bono support – for example, staff from other charities have been seconded in to assist; office space has been donated free of charge.
+It also relies on significant pro bono support – for example, staff from other charities were seconded in to assist; office space was donated free of charge.